Cosmian/mse-cli/documentation/docs/microservice_encryption/scenarii.md

 ### Code encryption when running

-An mse node is an intel sgx enclave which enables Cosmian to run the app in a complete isolated environment in which the filesystem and the memory are completly encrypted from anyone.
+An mse node is an intel sgx enclave which enables Cosmian to run the app in a fully isolated environment in which the filesystem and the memory are completly encrypted from anyone.